 • Raising the age of criminal responsibility from 16 to 18 and fighting for other reforms in the criminal justice system

 • Ensuring access to quality affordable health care for all New Yorkers

-As an adult, Senator Stewart-Cousins earned her Bachelor of Science Degree from Pace University and her teaching credentials in Business Education from Lehman College while working and raising her children.
-In 2008, she earned her Masters of Public Administration from Pace University, and is a proud member of Pi Alpha Alpha – a Public Administration Honor Society.
-Prior to entering public service, she spent twenty years in the private sector, working in customer service, sales and marketing for New York Telephone/AT&T for thirteen years and also worked as a reporter, personnel manager and teacher.
+Senator Stewart-Cousins earned her Bachelor of Science Degree from Pace University and her teaching credentials in Business Education from Lehman College while raising her children as an adult.
+In 2008, she earned her Master of Public Administration from Pace University and is a proud member of Pi Alpha Alpha – a Public Administration Honor Society.